llvm/clangir/Development/benchmark.md

 which limits the amount of C++ code we can build and run - there's [on-going work and improvement](https://github.com/llvm/clangir/issues) in the area though.

+## Upstreaming

+Up and running, see list of [existing issues and PRs](https://github.com/llvm/llvm-project/labels/ClangIR).

 ## Code generation

 ### CIRGen